Khodii/FlappyBirdAI/README.md

-# Java EE ToDo App
+# Java JPA and Hibernate Project
 First Project to get into Java EE

 ######